digitalepidemiologylab/JavaScriptAPIs_FoodRepo/README.md

-# JavaScriptAPIs_OpenFood
+# JavaScriptAPIs_FoodRepo
-Our (partial) JavaScript implementation of our OpenFood API
+Our (partial) JavaScript implementation of our FoodRepo API